pranavkdm/R-PointHop/README.md

-# R-PointHop: A Green and High Performance Point Cloud Registration Method
+# R-PointHop: A Green, Accurate and Unsupervised Point Cloud Registration Method

 R-PointHop is an unsupervised learning based method for registration of 3D point cloud objcets.
 This is an official implementation of R-PointHop by [Pranav Kadam](https://github.com/pranavkdm), [Min Zhang](https://github.com/minzhang-1), Shan Liu and C.-C. Jay Kuo.
 This work was carried out at Media Communications Lab (MCL), University of Southern California, USA.